anyscale/madewithml.github.io/docs/courses/basics/pandas.md

 ## Set up

-First we'll import the NumPy and Pandas libraries and set seeds for reproducability.
+First we'll import the NumPy and Pandas libraries and set seeds for reproducibility.
 We'll also download the dataset we'll be working with to disk.
 ```python linenums="1"
 import numpy as np
 import pandas as pd